 Some 13 million tourists flock to Florence every year, buzzing around the World Heritage Site landmarks of its historic centre.
 And as the cradle of the Renaissance, it is a city not to be missed.
 Within a short walk, you can marvel at its Duomo, gaze at the Da Vincis and Botticellis in the Uffizi gallery and Michelangelo’s David in the Galleria dell’Accademia, then stroll across the medieval Ponte Vecchio.

-Few cities are so compact size or so packed with extraordinary art and architecture masterpieces at every turn.
-The urban fabric of this small city, on the banks of the Arno river in northeastern Tuscany, has hardly changed since the Renaissance and its narrow cobbled streets are a cinematic feast of elegant 15th- and 16th-century palazzi (palaces), medieval candle-lit chapels, fresco-decorated churches, marble basilicas and world-class art museums brimming with paintings and sculptures by Botticcelli, Michelangelo et al. Unsurprisingly, the entire city centre is a Unesco World Heritage site.
+Few cities are so compact in size while so packed with extraordinary art and architectural masterpieces at every turn.
+The urban fabric of this small city, on the banks of the Arno river in northeastern Tuscany, has hardly changed since the Renaissance and its narrow cobbled streets are a cinematic feast of elegant 15th and 16th century palazzi (palaces), medieval candle-lit chapels, fresco-decorated churches, marble basilicas and world class art museums brimming with paintings and sculptures by Botticcelli, Michelangelo et al. Unsurprisingly, the entire city centre is a Unesco World Heritage site.